Dr Niina Kolehmainen

 Newcastle upon Tyne

-To answer these two questions, I lead high quality research that is of direct, national and international relevance to health, health care practice, and policy; and to support implementation of research evidence.
+To answer these two questions, I lead high quality research that is of direct, national and international relevance to health, health care practice, and policy.
+I also support implementation of research evidence.
 All my research involves the use if complex intervention methods, and I have a long-standing interest in advancing these.

 With training in public health, health services research, behaviour change, implementation science, and occupational therapy, I integrate a wide range of perspectives to my research and collaborate with colleagues across disciplines.